 I am interested in how genomic research can benefit and be incorporated into the conservation of nature.
-I believe that we can leverage genomics and specifically portable DNA sequencing to revolutionise our understanding of planetary health, with important implications for biodiversity conservation, non-invasive biomonitoring, biosecurity, public health and, in general, for democratising science.
+I believe that we can leverage genomics and revolutionary approaches such as portable DNA sequencing to revolutionize our understanding of planetary health, with important implications for biodiversity conservation, non-invasive biomonitoring, biosecurity, public health and, in general, for democratizing science.

-As a Research Fellow, I currently focus on two critically endangered avian species endemic to New Zealand, the takahē and the kākāpō.
-I further benchmark portable DNA sequencing and different environmental DNA approaches to obtain information about species presence, population structure and demography as well as fitness and disease susceptibility from environmental samples such as soil and water.
+As a Research Fellow, I then focused on two critically endangered avian species endemic to New Zealand, the takahē and the kākāpō.
+I further benchmark portable DNA sequencing and different environmental DNA approaches to obtain information about species presence and population structure.

 See for more details.